micedreams/CV/readme.md

    * Writing documentation.
    * Worked on
       * Add in the filter page.
-      * Rate this user dialog.
+      * Rate this user dialog and show all ratings page.
-      * Block user feature
+      * Block user feature.
       * Comming soon page.
+      * Adding menu items to the chat page.
       * Other miscellaneous UI changes throughout the app.